Dyson vacuums and air purifiers are up to $200 off at this Memorial Day sale

 Dyson Cinetic Big Ball Animal Allergy Vacuum ($499.99, originally $699.99; dyson.com)

 Dealing with allergies and pets?
 You need the heavy-duty Dyson Cinetic Big Ball vacuum.
-It comes with extra tools for whole-home cleaning, not to mention, it's the only vacuum out there with strong suction and no filters to wash or replace.
+It comes with extra tools for whole-home cleaning, not to mention, it's the only strong-suction vacuum out there with no filters to wash or replace.

 Air purifiers